SteveRonald/CampusEats/README.md

 # CampusEats

 CampusEats is a marketplace-first campus food ordering platform for Kenyan university students.
-This workspace follows the requested production-ready structure:

-- `frontend/` - Next.js student/customers, vendor, and admin interfaces
-- `backend/` - Express REST API for marketplace, orders, vendors, payments, and webhook handling
-- `database/` - PostgreSQL SQL
-- `shared/` - shared contracts and product constants

 ## Stack